Out of My Mind: Is the Movie a True Story? Is Melody Brooks Based on a Real Person?

 Even though the road ahead to a regular sixth-grade classroom remains daunting, Melody faces all challenges head-on, determined to have her voice heard.
 The film offers a nuanced insight into Melody’s life, showcasing the reality of living with cerebral palsy without the narrative ever turning cold or didactic.
 Consequently, Melody Brooks and her story remains enriched with a sense of authenticity.

-Out of My Mind is Based on Sharon M. Draper’s Fictional Book
+Out of My Mind is an Adaptation of Sharon M. Draper’s Fictional Book

-‘Out of My Mind’ is a realistic piece of fiction, adapted for the screen by screenwriter Daniel Stiepleman under Amber Sealey’s direction.
+‘Out of My Mind’ is a realistic piece of fiction, adapted for the screen by Daniel Stiepleman under Amber Sealey’s direction.
 The film is based on Sharon M. Draper’s similarly fictitious eponymous book series, in which she tells the story of Melody Brooks, a young girl with cerebral palsy.
-Draper was inspired to pen the first novel, published in 2010, because she recognized Melody’s story as an essential tale that needed to be told.
+She was inspired to pen the first novel (published in 2010) because she recognized Melody’s story as an essential tale that needed to be told.
 The author is the mother of a daughter, Wendy, who has cerebral palsy.

 As a result, Draper is familiar with the community of and around people with disabilities.
 Likewise, she also had first-hand knowledge of all the nuances and realities of raising a kid with special needs.
 Consequently, she decided to utilize her existing knowledge and further research to pen a tale that told the story that kids like Melody Brooks would be able to relate to on a deeper level.
 As such, the novel remains informed by Draper and her daughter’s personal experiences.